ClarissaMilligan/CS-1181-SP25/Quiz-Exam-Resources/FinalReview.md

 * Basic Java Swing components
 * The differences and benefits of using different ways to implement an ActionListener (check out the graphic for this)
 * Basic Layouts

-### Generics and Collections

-For these questions, you will be expected to:
-* Understand the difference between Collection and Collections
-* Understand the benefits of using generics, especially with ArrayList
-* Understand where a generic can be used
-* Understand when to extend versus contain a class, specifically ArrayList
-* Read/Write a generic class header
-* Read/Write a generic method header
-* Understand bounded type parameters
-* Understand what a wildcard is and when it might be used

 ## Menti Final Review Questions